MilanDJA/Assignment1/README.md

 ![screenshot3](/images/screenshot3.jpg)

 ## Step 3: Set up a Droplet Running Arch Linux
 Now that you have your custom image uploaded, you can create a Droplet.
 Droplets are Linux based VMs that run on virtualized hardware.
-(DigitalOcean Droplets)

-### 3.1 Create the Droplet
+### 3.1 Set up the Droplet
 1. Go to the **Droplets** section in your DigitalOcean dashboard.
 2. Click **Create Droplet**.
 3. Choose the **Arch Linux** image from the **Custom Images** tab.